-While the Vupoint ST470 doesn't give you the ability to connect to cloud services, it does have a micro SD card you can save your receipts to for on-the-go access.
+While the Vupoint ST470 doesn't give you the ability to connect to cloud services, it does have a micro SD card you can use to save your receipts on the go.

 Best for: A multi-purpose portable scanner

-The Epson Workforce DS-30 is a lightweight, portable scanner that allows you to scan receipts and other documents.
-It has auto-size detection to determine if you're scanning a small receipt or a full-size document.
+The Epson Workforce ES-50 is a lightweight, portable scanner that allows you to scan receipts and other documents.
+It has auto-size detection to determine if you're scanning a small receipt or a full-size document and saves it accordingly.

 It works with Windows and Mac computers via USB.
-All of the text from your scans is searchable, and the files can be uploaded to your computer and cloud-based tools for easy access.
+All of the text from your scans is searchable, and the files can be uploaded to your computer and cloud-based tools for easy access online.

 Best for: Expense reports on the go

-Manage your expenses without much effort?
-Sounds good to me.
-Save your receipts with just two steps.
+There’s a way to manage expense receipts without much effort?
+Sign me up!
+ABUKAI lets you scan and save your receipts in just two steps.
 First, take a picture of your receipt.
 Second, submit the receipt to save it to your phone.

-The app handles processing your receipt and filing it in the expense report you've already set up, and reports are sent to the email address of your choosing.
+The app handles processing your receipt and filing it in the expense report you've already set up, and reports are exported to the email address of your choosing.